-- The Lie algebra is closed under the commutation operator. - Just like Lie groups, one can define representations of the Lie algebra, i.e. matrix representations of $X{\ell}$ .
+- The algebra defines the local properties of the group but not its global properties.
+Usually, this is all we care about44. - The Lie algebra is closed under the commutation operator. - Just like Lie groups, one can define representations of the Lie algebra, i.e. matrix representations of X{l} .
 In particular, each representation has its own dimension.
 (Do not confuse the dimension of the representation with the dimension of the group!) - The generators satisfy the Jacobi identity